-From the most early years directly after WWII, the city of Čačak was working towards solutions for creating a memorial space to honor the fallen Partisan fighters of WWII.
+From the earliest years directly after WWII, the city of Čačak was working towards solutions for creating a memorial space to honor the fallen Partisan fighters of WWII.
 Through the 1950s there was a memorial crypt housing their remains at Uprising Square in the city center.
 However, with the urban redevelopment of Čačak in the early 1960s, a new modest complex was built on Lazović Hill, a greenspace at foothills of Jelica Mountain on the south edge of town overlooking the city.
-The first memorial crypt consisted of a modest viewing platform at the center of which was a inscribed stone block housing an eternal flame (Photo 3).
+The first memorial crypt consisted of a modest viewing platform at the center of which was an inscribed stone block housing an eternal flame (Photo 3).
 However, while the city authorities liked the new setting of Lazović Hill, they felt that the small monument was too small and insufficient to house the remains of Čačak's WWII fighters.
-As a result, a public call in 1965 for architects and designers from across Yugoslavia to submit proposals to for a new memorial complex for Lazović Hill to replace the old one for the housing of these remains.
+As a result, a public call in 1965 for architects and designers from across Yugoslavia to submit proposals for a new memorial complex for Lazović Hill to replace the old one for the housing of these remains.

 Photo 3: The first monument complex at Lazović Hill, 1960s-1970s